fairandsmart/right-consent/_docs/04-configuration.md

 ### Main config options

 It is possible to set an instance name.
-That name allows you to have many instances running on the the same database.
-All tables will be prefixed using that instance name, keep it uppercase.
+That name allows you to have several instances running on the the same database.
+All tables will be prefixed using that instance name.
+Keep it uppercase.

 If the data.import option is set to true, some model samples will be imported at the start.
 Otherwise, the database will be kept empty.